 What is the best strategy to get someone to buy your product?
-84% of people trust recommendations from people they know, making referral marketing one of the most powerful advertising strategies for businesses.
+We tend to trust recommendations from people we know, which makes referral marketing one of the most powerful advertising strategies for businesses.
 In this article, we will talk about the main aspects of referral marketing and figure out how it is different (or not?) to affiliate marketing.

 Referral Marketing is a powerful form of advertising widely used by businesses to drive sales and conversions.
 Referral marketing usually occurs in the form of word-of-mouth.
 This marketing method is quite straightforward.
 The referrer recommends a product or service to friends, colleagues or even Twitter followers and referrals consequently purchase those products.

 The key to the success of referral marketing lies in customers’ trust.
 People believe more in personal recommendations rather than traditional advertising.
 According to Social Media Today, 78% of B2B marketers agree referral marketing generates leads to a higher quality compared to all other channels.

 Being one of the oldest strategies, referral marketing drastically changed with the growth of social media.
 Formerly, referrers were friends and acquaintances whose recommendations you trust the most.
 Nowadays, referrers are influencers and bloggers whom you can trust.
 Partnering with influencers especially increases both sales and your brand awareness.

 For a long time, word-of-mouth concept was not the planned marketing strategy but a spontaneous bonus in product promotion.
 Nowadays companies can run the referral program and measure its impact on the brand as a whole.
 This is usually implemented by encouraging and rewarding existing customers and other contacts for recommending products or services online and offline.